marxanweb/general/documentation/docs_admin.md

 The installation of Marxan Web on Mac operating systems has not been done yet as there are some issues with installing PostGIS which is a prerequisite of marxan-server.

 ## Configuration
 There are various ways that marxan-server can be configured from overall settings that apply at the server level, such as database connections, security settings and access control, to settings at the user level.
 In a normal installation none of this configuration needs to be done, but there are a few basic steps that will increase the security of your installation.
-This sections describes how to do that.
+This section describes how to do that.

 ### Configuration files
 Configuration in marxan-server is done through a set of configuration files that are installed in the marxan-server folder and sub-folders.
 The following configuration files are used: